 - Factors that can make the breathalyzer or field sobriety test inaccurate or unreliable

 The actual defenses available are fact-specific, and require the expertise of a qualified Akron DUI lawyer to review your case to determine which defenses may be available to you

-If you or a loved one has been arrested for DUI in Akron, it’s vital to retain an experienced and knowledgeable DUI attorney who can make a difference in the outcome of your case.
+If you or a loved one has been arrested for DUI in Akron, it’s vital to retain an experienced and knowledgeable Akron, Pennsylvania DUI defense attorney who can make a difference in the outcome of your case.
 Mr. Kellis has extensive experience handling DUI cases and attending evidentiary proceedings.
 Mr. Kellis will handle your case personally, and is available around the clock to consult with you.
 Call 267-341-1365 or complete our online form to arrange your free consultation today.